 Laura Hare Nature Preserve at Back Creek

-There is currently no trail or parking at the preserve, due to limited sight lines along the highway.
+There is no trail or parking at the preserve, due to limited sight lines along the road frontage.